kurty51114/Assignment1_2420/README.md

 The ssh-keygen package should already be installed onto your system.
 SSH information is stored in a folder called .ssh in your home directory.
 For Windows users, this folder may not yet be created.
 If you do not see your .ssh folder in your home directory, create it before conducting the following steps.

-1. Open a terminal window and run the following command to generate a new SSH key pair:

-Note: make sure to change the default fields to your user name and email address.
-Follow the prompts shown to generate your key.
+1. Open a terminal window and run the following command to generate a new SSH key pair.
+Make sure to change the default fields to your user name and email address.
+Follow the prompts in the terminal window to generate your key:

 ```bash
 ssh-keygen -t ed25519 -f C:\Users\your-user-name\.ssh\do-key -C "youremail@email.com"